 In Autumn he persuaded the Widcombe Association to support the idea with a little money, just enough to pay for some rehearsal space and a little party afterwards.
 Ian then recruited and advertised until he had enough players, wrote a script based on traditional sources but with a local twist (Traffic Wardens) and arranged some rehearsals.

-Performances have followed on every New Year's Day since then.
-The picture here shows us in in 2008, which happened to be when the character of Beelzebub made his first appearance.
-Two of the star characters who have been making regular appearances as our 'bringers-on' have been King Bladud (a well-known Bath character) and Mrs Bladud, his less well-known consort.
+We have performed every New Year's Day since 2006.
+In 2008 the character of Beelzebub made his first appearance.
+Two of the star characters who have been making regular appearances as our 'bringers-on' have been King Bladud (a well-known Bath character) and Queen Bladud!

-It would be only right to include in this brief history a short mention of the musicians who play an important role in each performance.
-Their task is to lead the procession playing some nice English traditional marching tunes, and then accompany the actors in the closing song.
+Musicians lead the procession with traditional marching tunes, provide sound effects during the performances and accompany the actors in the closing song.
 For example, in 2012 the procession tune was Monks March, and the song was a Gloucestershire Wassail.

-Other special command performances have included for the unveiling of the Holloway horsetrough plaque, the opening of a new pathway in the Abbey cemetery, and the inauguration of a sundial at the 200th anniversary of the Kennet & Avon canal.
+We perform on request on many occasions.
+Since 2010 we have performed our specially written St George and the Dragon play.
+We built a 5-metre-long dragon comprising a Spanish/Portuguese head on an English body, in the photo with St George, King Bladud and the King of Egypt’s daughter.
+Other special performances in Bath have included the unveiling of the Holloway horsetrough plaque, the opening of a new pathway in the Abbey cemetery, and the inauguration of a sundial at the 200th anniversary of the Kennet & Avon canal.

-You can download a full pictorial history of the Widcombe Mummers updated January 2019 here
+You can download a pictorial history of the Widcombe Mummers updated January 2019 here